 Wildcards are indicated by placing a questionmark after the object.
 Wildcard symbols can match symbols, numbers or scalarlike expressions.
-Wildcard indexes can match indexes or vectors (assuming that there was an index there that contracted with the index of the vector).
-Wildcard vectors can match vectors only or the negative of a vector.
+Wildcard indexes can match indexes or vectors (making the assumption that there was an index there that contracted with the index of the vector).
+Wildcard vectors can match only vectors, the negative of a vector or a vectorlike expression.